Understanding the Suicide Clause in Life Insurance

 Even with mental health challenges, multiple policy types remain available:

-Standard underwritten policies (term life, whole life, universal life) may be available with full underwriting if your condition is stable and well-managed.
+- Standard underwritten policies (term life, whole life, universal life) are available with full underwriting if your condition is stable and well-managed.

-Simplified issue policies use abbreviated health questions without medical exams.
-These no medical exam life insurance options can work well for moderate mental health conditions.
+- Simplified issue policies use abbreviated health questions without medical exams.
+These no medical exam options can work well for moderate mental health conditions.

-Guaranteed issue policies accept all applicants aged 50-85 without health questions.
-Guaranteed issue life insurance costs significantly more but provides certainty of approval.
+- Guaranteed issue policies accept all applicants aged 50 to 85 without health questions.
+Guaranteed issue coverage costs more but provides certainty of approval.

-Group coverage through employers often provides basic coverage without health questions.
-Supplemental life insurance through work may be easier to obtain than individual policies.
+- Group coverage through employers often provides basic coverage without health questions.
+Supplemental life insurance through work may be easier to obtain.

 The Importance of Honest Disclosure